ajac-zero/jj-ai/README.md

 # jjai

-A [Jujutsu (jj)](https://github.com/jj-vcs/jj) wrapper that automatically generates commit descriptions using an LLM when commits are rewritten.
+A [Jujutsu (jj)](https://github.com/jj-vcs/jj) extension that generates commit descriptions using an LLM.

 ## How It Works

-`jjai` wraps the `jj` CLI transparently.
-When a command rewrites a commit (same `ChangeId`, new `CommitId`) and that commit has an empty description, `jjai` generates one using OpenAI's API based on the commit's diff.
+`jjai` adds an `ai describe` subcommand to `jj` that generates commit descriptions using OpenAI's API based on the commit's diff.

 ## Installation